Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 Even under normal circumstances, surgery can cause fear and anxiety in patients.
 Surgery should always be the last option, and you should not be pushed into surgical procedures without fully exhausting any other conservative treatments or measures.
 If physical therapy or specialized medication or treatment may work, you should be offered such options before surgery.

-Surgeons and physicians may try to convince you surgery is the right option in order to maximize their billing.
+Surgeons and physicians may try to convince you that surgery is the right option in order to maximize their billing.

-Post-Surgical Infections and Hospital-Acquired Infections
+Post-Surgical Infections And Hospital-Acquired Infections

-You should be able to visit your hospital with the confidence that all measures were being taken to ensure the hospital's cleanliness and sterility.
+You should be able to visit your hospital with the confidence that all measures are being taken to ensure the hospital’s cleanliness and sterility.
 Hospitals should take steps to ensure that the premises are cleaned on a regular schedule.
 This helps protect patients who are vulnerable to infection.

-If you developed an infection during a stay in hospital and believe that protocol was not followed, then you may be entitled to compensation.
+If you developed an infection during a stay in the hospital and believe that protocol was not followed, then you may be entitled to compensation.

-Failure to Inform Patients of Risks
+Failure To Inform Patients Of Risks

 In Maryland, you must give full consent in order to undergo a treatment or procedure.
 Before giving this consent, you should have all aspects of the procedure explained to you, including potential risks and known side effects.